seanmdeleon/TicTacToe-FlyHomes/README.md

 --> To Start the localhost HTTP server <--

+    This is a Go program.

     In a terminal window, naviate to the /main folder and run './main' for the compiled executable.
+If the terminal denies you permission, be sure to 'chmod u+x main' to enable this file for execution.
 The HTTP server will turn on and remain idle until closed via CTRL+C
-    Keep this terminal open and the main program running while utilizing the API for game play If you wish to compile on your own, run 'go build' in this folder to recompile the main executable
+    Keep this terminal open and the main program running while utilizing the API for game play

+    If you wish to compile on your own:

+        * Navigate to SeanDeLeon/main directory
+        * Run: go build
+        * Find the new 'main' executable and run it

+    If you wish to build the entire SeanDeLeon/ directory

+        * Navigate to the top level SeanDeLeon/ directory
+        * Run: go build ./...

+    If you wish to re-initialize the go.mod file for fun

+        * Navigate to the top level SeanDeLeon/ directory
+        * Delete both the go.mod and go.sum file
+        * Run: go mod init github.com/TicTacToe-Backend/SeanDeLeon
+        * Run: go build ./...

 --> To Play a game <--